aws-neuron/aws-neuron-sdk/containers/tutorials/inference/k8s_rn50_demo.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A trained model must be compiled to an Inferentia target before it can be deployed on Inferentia instances\.
-To continue, you will need a `Neuron optimized TensorFlow <https://awsdocs-neuron.readthedocs-hosted.com/en/latest/frameworks/tensorflow/tensorflow-neuron/index.html>`_ model saved in Amazon S3\.
+To continue, you will need a :ref:`Neuron optimized TensorFlow <tensorflow-neuron>` model saved in Amazon S3\.
 If you don’t already have a SavedModel, please follow the tutorial for `creating a Neuron compatible ResNet50 model <https://docs.aws.amazon.com/dlami/latest/devguide/tutorial-inferentia-tf-neuron.html>`_ and upload the resulting SavedModel to S3\.